chemprop/chemprop/README.md

 Both options require conda, so first install Miniconda from [https://conda.io/miniconda.html](https://conda.io/miniconda.html).

 Then proceed to either option below to complete the installation.
 Note that on machines with GPUs, you may need to manually install a GPU-enabled version of PyTorch by following the instructions [here](https://pytorch.org/get-started/locally/).
+If you use Pip Version 10 or higher and the following commands fail, add `--ignore-installed` to the pip commands (step 4 and 5 for option 1, step 5 for option 2).

 ### Option 1: Installing from PyPi